Framework core

 Client

-component is tasked with:
+The Client component is tasked with:

 - Reading the tool configuration and context from the

-. - Running framework dialogs (interactive/GUI mode)
+Host. - Running framework dialogs (interactive/GUI mode)

 - Instructing the

-to execute the augmented tool configuration, its plugins, and options gathered from the user.
+Hostto execute the augmented tool configuration, its plugins, and options gathered from the user.

 client = Client(event_manager, registry=registry_instance)